Soonad/docs.formality-lang.org/docs/source/tutorials/Recursion.md

   <fact*100>(12) // 100 is the call limit; write `<fact*>` to use 2^256-1
 ```

 This is not much different from the usual `fact` definition, except we explicitly set the "halt-case" to be `0` on the last line.
 That means that, if the function "runs out of gas", it will stop and return `0` instead.
-As a shortcut, if your "halt-case" is simply one of the function's argument, you can write the `*` on it instead, as in, `fact ! {*i : Word} -> Word`.
+As a shortcut, if your "halt-case" is simply one of the function's argument, you can write the `*` on it instead, as in, `fact*N ! {*i : Word} -> Word`.

 The maximum recursion depth of the `Ind` defined by the base library is `2^256-1`.
 In other words, despite being terminating, in practice, Formality is capable of doing anything a Turing-complete language could do.
 After all, no language could perform more than `2^256-1` calls without getting a stack-overflow, or exhausting your computer's CPU/memory.